 어디서부터 잘못된 건지 캄캄해 i have no idea where the problem began, i am in darkness”

 The first time I heard this song, I snicker-chuckled.
-I’m one of those people who doesn’t enjoy making a big deal about my birthday (a total opposite of me from 10 years ago), let alone having a party.
+I’m one of those people who doesn’t enjoy making a big deal about my birthday, let alone having a party.
 So I really adore the character in “Birthday“, who is totally playing it cool when he obviously wants people to know it’s his birthday and is totally holding a passive aggressive cynicism.
-His birthday comes every year – WHY DOES NOBODY KNOW IT’S HIS BIRTHDAY?!
+His birthday comes every year — WHY DOES NOBODY KNOW IT’S HIS BIRTHDAY?!
 Out of the seven, I think Rad created a solid character in this four-minute song.

 “아침에 혼자 birthday / i wake up to a happy birthday to myself